leschultz/cmg_courses/high_throughput_computation/lesson_1/README.md

 # Lesson 1

 Basic job submission, monitoring, and deletion through the use of slurm.
-Read run.sh for detailed steps.
+Read user_run_this.sh for detailed steps.